Longer-Term Trends Suggest Inflation Is Picking Up

-Before going into any details, be very clear about this: don’t pay too much attention to the monthly data.
+Before going into any details, let me be very clear about this: Don’t pay too much attention to the monthly data.
 Look at the overall trend.

 For example, just recently, the U.S. Bureau of Labor Statistics reported that the Consumer Price Index (CPI)—which is the government’s measure of inflation—declined by 0.1% in March 2018.
 (Source: “CPI-All Urban Consumers (Current Series),” Bureau of Labor Statistics, last accessed April 11, 2018.)

 Looking at the March CPI, one could say, “There’s really no need to worry.”
 If you look at the longer-term data, however, it tells us that inflation in the U.S. economy is picking up speed.